villhei/elixirtut/README.md

 ```

 The Java code above represents a simple algorithm filling a result array with the squared values of the input array.
-Let's make a recursive rewrite of the function in Elixir.
+Let's make a recursive rewrite of the function:

 ```elixir
 defmodule ArrayOps do